RossaMania/RossaMania/README.md

 - I completed a Cruise r Nah app that tells you if a movie title is a movie that Tom Cruise was a part of.
 - I completed an eCommerce app.

-I am also trying to find small JavaScript projects or challenges to work on to further develop my problem-solving skills.
+I am also looking for small JavaScript projects or challenges to further develop my problem-solving skills.
 If you have any ideas or links, please let me know!

 Fun facts: